The purpose of this article is to explain the configuration and use of Management VLANs on Cisco Meraki MR access points.

 For more information on VLANs in general, please read the following article:

 On a gateway access point, a VLAN tag can be assigned to the device for its own management traffic.
-This can either be done in Dashboard under Wireless > Monitor > Access Points > (AP's name) > Set IP Address, or on the Local Status Page of the device.
+This can either be done in Dashboard under Wireless > Monitor > Access Points > (AP's name) > click the Edit icon or on the Local Status Page of the device.

 This tells the device to tag that specific VLAN for management and cloud traffic in order for it to be correctly passed on the LAN.